inaimathi/langnostic/posts/fbp-in-common-lisp.md

 The above is by far the most useful set of images I've got for understanding what's actually going on behind the scenes of a page-view.
 I've worked through the principles in multiple languages and spent quite a bit of time thinking about it, but until I sat down to draw it out, it didn't feel like I *really* understood what needed to be done.
 You probably don't know the same languages I do, but the above is still likely intelligible to you.
 So that's why I'm curious.

-### <a name="flow-based-programming-vs-functional-programming" href="#flow-based-programming-vs-functional-programming"></a>Flow Based Programming vs. Functional Programming
+### Flow Based Programming vs. Functional Programming

 Before I go, I want to tackle this, because several people I've talked to have gotten tripped up in the comparison.
 Including me.
 I ended up deleting a few lines from this post that said

 >   The underlying problem for my lack of "wow" reaction might actually be my usual languages.
 I'm *used* to thinking about streams moving between inter-connected, lazy processors.
 That's the main way I conceptualize Haskell.
 In fact, if you squint just a bit, it's the way you can conceptualize most functional programs, pure or not.
 > --Inaimathi

 The difference is that functional programming focuses on partial conceptual separation, whereas FBP takes the isolation concept a few steps further by enforcing *complete* conceptual separation as well as complete *temporal* separation.
 Here's the accompanying thought experiment, just to clarify what I mean by that.